point85/Shift/README.md

 After a work schedule is defined, the working time for all shifts can be computed for a defined time interval.
 For example, this duration of time is the maximum available productive time as an input to the calculation of the utilization of equipment in a metric known as the Overall Equipment Effectiveness (OEE).

 *Rotation*

 A rotation is a sequence of working periods (segments).
 Each segment starts with a shift and specifies the number of days on-shift and off-shift.
+A work schedule can have more than one rotation.

 *Non-Working Period*

 A non-working period is a duration of time where no teams are working.
 For example, a holiday or a period of time when a plant is shutdown for preventative maintenance.
 A non-working period starts at a defined day and time of day and continues for the specified duration of time.

 *Shift Instance*

 A shift instance is the duration of time from a specified date and time of day and continues for the duration of the associated shift.
 A team works this shift instance.

 ## Examples